 Vacant land can be a truly rewarding investment.
 Vacant land can also have hidden costs; maybe right away, maybe in the long run.
 There are annual taxes and potentially property owner’s association fees to consider, not as many tax benefits, cash flow, and property maintenance issues, and market conditions to consider.
-Call Rocket Homebuyers at (402) 413-0424 to discuss the hidden costs of owning vacant land.
+Call Launch Homebuyers at (402) 413-0424 to discuss the hidden costs of owning vacant land.

 Purchasing vacant land might not be as expensive as buying a house, but don’t forget about the annual taxes!
 Depending on the location and zoning of your land, the taxes might be a few hundred dollars or a few thousand dollars.
 If you hold onto your vacant land and don’t do anything with it, you might end up paying double or triple what you did for the land in annual taxes and have nothing to show for it but the same piece of vacant land.

 Another potential annual fee is the property owner’s association fees.
 If you purchased land in a community with an association, these fees might also be a few hundred or a few thousand dollars a year, depending on the type of community and the services they provide and what amenities are available.
 Also, keep in mind that there might be public utility expansion or other special municipal projects that could be added to your annual tax bill that may or may not improve your land directly.